W1W1-M/PackAPrefPane/README.md

 ## Usage
 * Import `PackAPrefPane` Swift package
-* Setup a var with `PrefPaneData` type and customize each variable to your needs
+* Setup a `PrefPaneData` typed var and customize it to your needs
 * Setup your nested `appSettingsView` within a SwiftUI `Section` view
-* Make sure you have a var for showing sheets `settingsSheetPresented: Bool`
+* Make sure you have a @State var for showing sheets `settingsSheetPresented: Bool`
-* Use `PackAPrefPane` view with the above variables as in this example:
+* Use `PackAPrefPane` view as in the following example:
 ```
 PackAPrefPane(
-    settingsSheetPresented: yourSheetbool,
+    settingsSheetPresented: $yourSheetBool,
     prefPaneData: yourPrefPaneData
 ) {
-    Section(header: Text("Your nested app settings view section")) {
-        YourNestedAppSettingsView()
-    }
+    YourNestedAppSettingsSectionView()
 }
 ```